kshorf/first-project/README.md

 Description

-{This is an HTML file containing a link and an image. }
+{This is an HTML file containing css files aswell as bootstrap and index.html. }

 ##Setup/Installation Requirements